rednut/vmware-fusion-vagrant-docker/README.md

 # mac os-x vmware fusion vagrantfile to setup a docker host.

-This collection of files will help you to run docker on a vmware fusion guest.
+This collection of files will help you to run docker on a vmware fusion guesti vm.

-I have craeted this because boot2docker and friends dont work with fusion (for me)
+I have created this because boot2docker and friends dont work with vmware fusion (for me)

 Features: